 In-depth: Benefits of Wedding Photography Reviews

-Your wedding date is reserved after signing the photography agreement and paying a retainer for 50% of the fees.
-The balance is due 14 days before your wedding date.
+Your wedding date is reserved after you have placed and order and paid the retainer.
+The balance of your payment is due 14 days before your wedding date.
+The balance is calculated as:

 Since I will reserve the time agreed upon and will not make another reservation for the specific period, retainers are non-refundable even if the date is changed or cancelled for any reason.